aws-powertools/powertools-lambda-python/docs/quickstart.md

 ???+ question
     But how do I enable tracing for the Lambda function and what permissions do I need?

+We've made the following changes in `template.yaml` for this to work seamless:

+* **L7-8**: Enables tracing for Amazon API Gateway
-Within `template.yaml` on line 14, we added a new Serverless Function property: `Tracing: Active`.
-This will enable tracing for the [Lambda function resource](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-cloudformation){target="_blank"}, and add a managed IAM Policy named [AWSXRayDaemonWriteAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess){target="_blank"} to allow Lambda to send traces to AWS X-Ray.
+* **L14**: Enables tracing for our Serverless Function.
+This will also add a managed IAM Policy named [AWSXRayDaemonWriteAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess){target="_blank"} to allow Lambda to send traces to AWS X-Ray.

 !!! danger "TODO: Revisit to see if it's still necessary"